A new working world – New Work definition

 Many of the ideas behind the term New Work are not all that new.
 Despite this, or perhaps because of it, they are so essential today.
 The desire for meaningful and personally significant work spans generations and educational backgrounds.

-New Work allows organizations to adapt to changing working conditions and provides employees with a better work environment that benefits both parties.
+New forms of work are becoming increasingly important, especially in times of skill shortages.
+It allows organizations to adapt to changing working conditions and provides employees with a better work environment that benefits both parties.

 Are you curious to learn more about the concept of New Work?
 Troodi offers a learning program on the topic, in which our New Work expert, Julian Wonner, will walk you through each chapter.
 Here is what you can take away from the learning program:

-You can also create a free trial account or contact us by mail or phone if you have any further questions.
+You can also create a free trial account or contact us by e-mail or phone if you have further questions.